dhasenan/newer_testament/diary.md

 * typo "ofAdin" in 1 Esdras 8:32
 * `\fr` tags that don't have proper spacing around them (2 Maccabees 14:31)

+## Remaining fixups to get something vaguely usable

+* Sentence casing
+* Contractions
+* Verbs inflecting for person (eg "be")
+* Name reuse
+* Overly short chapters
+* Some archaic terms, eg 'hast'

+### Sentence casing

+Sentence casing is inconsistent because we take whole verses instead of sentences.
+We can address this by going sentence by sentence instead of by verse, or by taking a verse with all overlapping sentences.
+Maybe.
+Or we can address it by fixing up casing as a second step.

+### Contractions

+> Don’t seal up the words of the prophecy of this book, for the time is at hand.

+This, after analysis and rendering, turns into:

+> Donot seal up the words of the prophecy of this book, for the time is at hand.

+We can resolve that, potentially, by tracking whether the previous token in this verse had whitespace.
+No previous token or it had whitespace means this token should be "not"; otherwise, "n't".

+### Inflecting for person

+The tags for a parsed word only indicate mood / tense, not person.
+More specifically, each supported inflection category of a word has multiple forms.
+I should persist that to avoid issues like "You open your hand; they am satisfied with good."